GuidanceMantras/GuidanceMantras/README.md

 - SSC  (called twice/thrice in 5 years for minimum 30,000 positions)
 - RRB (Railway recruitment board) (called twice/thrice in 5 years for minimum 30,000 positions)
 - Indian post (called twice/thrice in 5 years for minimum 10,000 positions)
-- Bank IBPS PO (called twice/thrice in 5 years for minimum 15,000 positions)
+- Bank IBPS exam (called twice/thrice in 5 years for minimum 15,000 positions)
 - RBI exams (called twice/thrice in 5 years for minimum 5,000 positions)
+- Defense exams  (called twice/thrice in 5 years for minimum 50,000 positions)

 ### How to prepare for government jobs with 3 years degree
 - Without patience and tolerance, you can not clear any government exams